-The project needs vary, so volunteer tasks and activities can change.
-You may be involved in the following activities:
+As a volunteer you may be involved in the following activities:

-- Research and monitoring of fish and other species including whales (June to September)
+- Researching and monitoring fish and other species including whales (June to September).

-- Research on coastal activities such as bivalve collection, coconut husk burying, rope making and seaweed farming
+- Researching coastal activities such as bivalve collection, coconut husk burying, rope making and seaweed farming.

-- Helping with a marine conservation club for youths
+- Helping a marine conservation club for youths.

-- Helping develop and maintain a local resource centre
+- Helping develop and maintain the local resource centre

-- Promoting advocacy for responsible dolphin interaction and fishing practices with local businesses, boat operators and the community
+- Advocating for responsible dolphin interaction with local businesses and boat operators.

 WHY JOIN THE PROJECT